-PRIVATE AND CONFIDENTIAL Nan ne of Key Management Person: Pos ition of Key Management Person: ase read the Related Party Disclosures Policy provided with this notification, which explains what is a Related Party Transaction and the purposes which Council is collecting, and will use and disclose, the related party information provided by you in this notification. ase complete the table below for each Related Party Transaction with Council that you, or a close member of your family, or an entity related to or a close member of your family: 1.
-2. has previously entered into and which will continue in the financial year has entered into, or is reasonably likely to enter into, in the financial year
+Please read the Related Party Disclosures Policy provided with this notification, which explains what is a Related Party Transaction and the purposes for which Council is collecting, and will use and disclose, the related party information provided by you in this notification.

+Please complete the table below for each Related Party Transaction with Council that you, or a close member of your family, or an entity related to you or a close member of your family:

+- 1. has previously entered into and which will continue in the ..... financial year - 2. has entered into, or is reasonably likely to enter into, in the ..... financial year